andersonopt/website/content/about-us.md

 {{< /column >}}
 {{< /block >}}

-{{< column "wrap_min center space" >}} is to accelerate the adoption of renewable energy and storage by providing software and services that increase efficiency and effectiveness for our partners.
-We provide a core suite of software tools along with customization and new feature development services to ensure that our solutions best meet users’ needs while seamlessly integrating into their existing workflows.
-Our additional consultative services further ensure that clients attain maximum value from our software.
+{{< column "wrap_min center space" >}}

+We accelerate the adoption of renewable energy and storage by providing software and services that increase efficiency and effectiveness for our partners.
+Our goal is to make these technologies accessible, cost-effective, and an easy choice for industry participants.

+Our solutions automate traditionally time-consuming work leading to shorter project timelines and increased efficiency.
+We provide more open models through a cloud platform, with an easy to use interface, which reduces the need for slow and expensive external consultants.
+Our users decrease costs through improved operations and increase revenue through smarter modeling capabilities.

 {{< /column >}}
 {{< column "wrap_min center space" >}}